chDame/camunda-8-process-migration/README.md

 ![Compatible with: Camunda Platform 8](https://img.shields.io/badge/Compatible%20with-Camunda%20Platform%208-0072Ce) [![](https://img.shields.io/badge/Lifecycle-Incubating-blue)](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md#incubating-)

-# An example to show how to migrate active process instances from a cluster to another
+# An example to show how to migrate active process instances from a version to lastest

-Many customers are moving from Self-Managed Camunda 8 clusters to Camunda cloud.
-A recurring question is how to migrate our running instances to the cloud.
-The purpose of this project is to show, in a simple manner, how that could be achieved.

-The idea is simply to read active process instances from the source operate and start a new instance in the target zeebe cluster, starting at the current active task.
-If the process instance has multiple active tasks, all the tasks will be activated in the target instance. the target instance will also have a new variable doing a reference to the source process instance.
-The migration will ensure to start the new process instance with the same definition as the source.
+A draft to show how to migrate version with call activities (until the Operate migration tool allows it)

 :information_source: In case the process instance is active on call activities, the tool will add a "migrate" catch event right after the "start event".
-This migrate catch event is associated with a [worker]((src/main/java/org/example/camunda/worker/MigrationWorker.java) that will restore the original activated elements of the sub process and will cancel itself.
+This migrate catch event is associated with a [worker]((src/main/java/org/example/camunda/worker/MigrationWorker.java) that will restore sub process in the desired state.

-:information_source: This project is kind of "naive" and it may be more difficult in real life, especially if your process instances use sequential or parallel expanded subprocesses.
+:information_source: This project is kind of "naive" and it may be more difficult in real life, especially if your process instances use parallel expanded subprocesses.

 ## Repository content